ovh/docs/pages/cloud/private-cloud/zerto_vm_replica_deletion/guide.en-gb.md

 ## Objective

-Once a VM is purposefully deleted from the source site, the Zerto VPG it is part of pauses and goes into error state.
+Once a VM is purposefully deleted from the source site, the Zerto VPG it is part of pauses and goes into error state.<br>
-The VM replica files are still on the target datastore.
+The VM replica files are still on the target datastore.<br>
 This document shows how to get the VPG back to normal and delete the VM replica from the target site.

 **Use the Zerto UI to delete the VM replica from the target site.**